Gronis/wasmdev/README.md

 ```

 # Project Goal
-wasmdev aims to provide the most simple way to develop your frontend web application for rust.
-The idea is to use `cargo` just like you do with a native/binary executable.
+wasmdev aims to provide the most simple way to develop your rust frontend web application.
+The idea is to use `cargo` just like you would do when developing a native/binary executable.
 No need to install tools like `trunk` or `wasm-pack`.
-Just add `wasmdev` to your dependencies and put a simple macro in front of your main function, and you have yourself a frontend web-development server!
+Just add `wasmdev` to your dependencies and add a macro in front of your main function, and you have yourself a web server fit for rapid development!
 You can also build all web assets with a simple `cargo build --release`, and they will be minified and ready for distribution.
 How cool is that!

 # Disclaimer
 **Note:** Project is in early stage of development.
 Bugs or other problems might still be present, error messages might have a long way to go etc. Don't use for large or $$$ projects.
 Use more tested tools like `trunk` instead.